rhythmshandlya/rhythmshandlya/README.md

 <h1>Hi , I'm Rhythm Shandlya <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="35"></h1>
 <p>
 I'm a dedicated and enthusiastic Full-Stack Developer with a knack for crafting robust microservice backends using the power of Node.js and Express.
-With a strong focus on scalability and performance, I specialize in developing cutting-edge solutions that drive innovation and deliver exceptional user experiences.
+With a strong focus on scalability and performance.
 </p>

 ## Streak Stats